Edelrid Giga Jul Review

 Weight and Bulk

-The Giga Jul weighs 4.3 ounces, which isn't too heavy but is almost double the weight of some other auto-block belay devices designed for multi-pitching.
+The Giga Jul weighs 4.3 ounces, which is almost double the weight of other auto-blocking tube-style belay devices designed for multi-pitching.
 The added toggle switch adds a little bit of weight, but the main difference is in the stainless steel inserts in high wear areas, that ensure a longer life span for the Giga Jul.
 The lighter auto-block devices don't have that and are sure to wear out a bit quicker, so the added weight comes with the benefit of increased durability.